Heating and energy guides

 Age UK Advice Line:

-Gives free, confidential advice and reliable, up to date information for older people, their families, friends, carers and professionals.
-For example:
+Gives free confidential advice and reliable, up to date information for older people and their families, friends, and carers.
+Age UK can help with topics such as:

-- Anxious about a planned hospital stay and how to cope when you leave?
+- "I am worried about a planned hospital stay, how will I cope when I leave?"

-- Do you need advice on choosing the right care home?
+- "I need advice on choosing the right care home."

 Age UK Cambridgeshire: